arkency/posts/posts/2020-04-27-multitenancy-with-postgresql-schemas.md

 end
 ```

 **PgBouncer transaction mode doesn't let you use search_path**.
 Got PgBouncer in your stack?
-If you're using a managed database (like on Digital Ocean), PgBouncer might be there by default.
-You need to set the pool mode to _Session_ (which has its own consequences) to use any PostgresSQL session features - search_path being one of them.
-Otherwise you can end up with tenants mixed up.
+If you're using a managed database (like on Digital Ocean), PgBouncer might part of the default setup.
+It has [3 pool modes](https://www.pgbouncer.org/features.html).
+You need to set the pool to _Session Mode_ (which has its own consequences) to use any PostgresSQL session features - search_path being one of them.
+If you run on _Transaction Mode_ you can end up with tenants mixed up.

 **Other db connections need to be dealt with**.
 Do you do another `establish_connection` to your multitenanted db?
 Why would anyone do that?
 You know, in legacy codebases there are weird things done for weird reasons.
 If that's the case - you need to account for it when switching the tenant.